nwea-techops/blogpostapi/README.md

 You are a DevOps engineer.
 Your boss has requested that you build a blog post API.
 You have been given a database schema by the DBA team that you will need to use to insert information into a SQLite database.
-Fork the following repository on Github and add the code necessary to provide an API that will write single posts to the database and retrieve a list of all posts from the database.
+Create a repository on Github (do *not* fork this one) and add the code necessary to provide an API that will write single posts to the database and retrieve a list of all posts from the database.
+You should include a copy of the database in your repository.
+It ought to work "out of the box".

 # Requirements